google/santa/docs/introduction/binary-authorization-overview.md

 1. Next, `santad` extracts relevant file and code signing information from the event.
 It computes the file's hash and verifies the binary's code signature.
-    *   Note: If code signature validation fails, `santad` will not attempt to lookup rules for any properties validated by the code signature (currently TeamID, SigningID and CDHash).
+    *   **IMPORTANT:** If code signature validation fails, `santad` will not attempt to lookup rules for any properties validated by the code signature (currently TeamID, SigningID and CDHash).
 This means only file hash and file scope rules apply.
 1. The extracted information is then used to lookup any matching rules and make a decision.
     *   There are more details on how these decisions are made in the